sphinx-doc/sphinx/Doc-26/tutorial/inputoutput.rst

 complicated.

-Rather than have users be constantly writing and debugging code to save complicated data types, Python provides a standard module called :mod:`pickle` (XXX reference: ../lib/module-pickle.html).
+Rather than have users be constantly writing and debugging code to save complicated data types, Python provides a standard module called :mod:`pickle`.
 This is an amazing module that can take almost any Python object (even some forms of Python code!), and convert it to a string representation; this process is called :dfn:`pickling`.
 Reconstructing the object from the string representation is called :dfn:`unpickling`.
 Between pickling and unpickling, the string representing the object may have been stored in a file or data, or sent over a network connection to some distant machine.

 If you have an object ``x``, and a file object ``f`` that's been opened for writing, the simplest way to pickle the object takes only one line of code::